Slide 1

 • Courtesy the artist

-In the digital illustration FILA – City Of The Future, the axonometric space is defined by the letters that compose the FILA and TUTTI INSIEME (‘all together’) words.
-In the city we can see some of the athletes who made the brand’s history, from sailor Giovanni Soldini to tennis players Evonne Goolagong and Adriano Panatta, up to mountaineer Reinhold Messner.
-It’s a visual storytelling of the brand, celebrating an innovative spirit, that continues to evolve over time.
+In the digital illustration FILA – City Of The Future, presents an axonometric space made up of letters that compose the FILA and TUTTI INSIEME (‘All Together’).
+Within it, we can see some of the athletes who have helped make the brand’s history, from the navigator Giovanni Soldini to tennis players Evonne Goolagong Cawley and Adriano Panatta, and the mountaineer Reinhold Messner.
+It’s a visual storytelling of the brand, celebrating an innovative spirit, that continues to evolve.

 Special mention “I pappagalli della sostenibilità”